 - Bruising at the injection site

-There are risk factors that come with Botox injections for TMJ.
-The dosage for TMJ is much higher than is approved for other cosmetic procedures (e.g., wrinkle reduction), and too much Botox too frequently can cause permanent paralysis.
+There are risk factors that come with Botulinum injections for TMJ.
+The dosage for TMJ is much higher than is approved for other cosmetic procedures (e.g., wrinkle reduction), and too much Botulinum too frequently can cause permanent paralysis.
 Always work with a highly-qualified doctor who errs towards less invasive and fewer injections to manage your pain.

 Other potential complications include: